vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

-* Kind provider: Use the `rawKindConfig` field to enter an entire [`kind` configuration file](https://kind.sigs.k8s.io/docs/user/configuration/) _or_ a partial config snippt to be used when bootstrapping.
+* Kind provider: Use the `rawKindConfig` field to enter an entire [`kind` configuration file](https://kind.sigs.k8s.io/docs/user/configuration/) _or_ a partial config snippet to be used when bootstrapping.
-  During bootstrapping, the default kind bootstrapping options are merged with any user provided `rawKindConfig` but the values given via the CLI and env variables take the highest precedence.
+  During bootstrapping, the default kind bootstrapping options are merged with any user provided `rawKindConfig` but the values given via the Tanzu CLI and env variables take the highest precedence.
   Any missing values will get the default.
-  Merging is done best effort and honors CLI flag values over all others.
+  Merging is done on best effort basis and honors Tanzu CLI flag values over all others.
-  To view the kind config file that is generated, look under `~/.config/tanzu/tkg/unmanaged/${CLUSTER_NAME}/kindconfig.yaml`.
+  View the kind config file that is generated here:
+   `~/.config/tanzu/tkg/unmanaged/${CLUSTER_NAME}/kindconfig.yaml`

-  For example, the following partial kind config deploys a control plane with port mappings and 2 worker nodes, all using the default VMware hosted kind node images.
+  For example, the following partial kind configuration file deploys a control plane with port mappings and 2 worker nodes, all using the default VMware hosted kind node images.

   ```yaml